-Extending your skin with Biological Wearable Interfaces
+Extending your skin with Biological Wearable Interfaces.

-Though this may sound like a scene from one of Isaac Asimov’s futuristic novels, you may be surprised to know that the prototypes of each of the bio-wearables mentioned above already been tested by various designers and biotechnologist.
+Though this may sound like a scene from one of Isaac Asimov’s futuristic novels, you may be surprised to know that the prototypes of each of the bio-wearables mentioned above have already been tested by various designers and biotechnologists.
 Oh yes, let the possibility of living in a world of bio-wearables in the near future sink in.
 The Synthetic Immune System is designed to outsource metabolic processes to external micro-organisms such as yeasts that can sense and diagnose problems like vitamin deficiency and deliver chemicals accordingly.
-Similarly, Deep Learning Insoles are powered by the Biorealize Studio that use silicone-based disposable inlays containing microbial cultures to monitor the wearer’s biochemical vitals.
+Similarly, Deep Learning Insoles are powered by the Biorealize Studio that uses silicone-based disposable inlays containing microbial cultures to monitor the wearer’s biochemical vitals.
 Also using cellulose is the Cellulose Suit, a part of the ’Biological Tailor-Made’ project as conceptualised by bio-hacker Kazuya Kawasaki.